This post may contain Affiliate Links. Please see my Disclaimer for more details.

 FAQs

 Pecan pie is definitely a southern thing.
-Pecan trees are found all over the south, and we southerners have loved pecan pies for centuries.
+Pecan trees are found all over the South, and we Southerners have loved pecan pies for centuries.

 You can do a few things to ensure your pecan pie is not runny.
 First, you want to make sure that your oven is heating to the right temperature.
-Place an oven thermometer on the center rack for 10 minutes, then open the oven door and check the reading according to the manufactures notes.
+Place an oven thermometer on the center rack for 10 minutes, then open the oven door and check the reading according to the manufacturer's notes.

 More Southern Dessert Recipes